Qiskit/qiskit/CONTRIBUTING.md

 Do note that if you do use develop mode/editable install (via `python setup.py develop` or `pip install -e .`) the Rust extension will be built in debug mode without any optimizations enabled.
 This will result in poor runtime performance.
+If you'd like to use an editable install with an optimized binary you can run `python setup.py build_rust --release --inplace` after you install in editable mode to recompile the rust extensions in release mode.

 ## Test